 Zach got the “Melody” option of ScanScore which lets you scan one stave scores.
 For him, this was perfect because, in elementary school teaching, he rarely looked at resources that were more than a single recorder or singing melody line.

 After using it for a while, we decided to test out ScanScore’s helpfulness in the general music classroom through a little experiment.
 This experiment was designed to see how quickly Zach could get the song, “Hidi, Hidi-ho” into MuseScore using both ScanScore and direct inputs.

 The results of this “race” would show just how much time could be saved by using ScanScore as a companion to notation software.
 Zach first timed how long it would take to input the music into MuseScore directly followed by using ScanScore.

 Using MuseScore he was able to input the song in 5 minutes and 48 seconds.
 The thing that took the most time was inputting each note.

-Using the ScanScore app to take a picture and the export into MuseScore only took 4 minutes and 27 seconds.
+Using the ScanScore app to take a picture and export it into MuseScore only took 4 minutes and 27 seconds.
 The part that took up the most time was waiting for files to be read and open.